cutedriver/cutedriver-examples/README.md

 ## Examples
 ### QuickApp
 This application is a simple QML Window based application with few components in it.
-The project contains cutedriver tests.
+The project contains cuTeDriver tests.